escobard/ethereum-apps/notes.md

 			- This allows us to test returned data, by analysing the INSTANCES created on the test network.
 			- We can also test the function callbacks to retreive data from the smart contract.
 			- We can also check the TRANSACTION OBJECT with each instance, by clicking on the details button within the console.
+- Can be used to interact with deployed contracts by connecting to the Rinkeby network with an account mnemonic.
+	- Click on the Run tab.
+	- Select the Injected Web3 environment - this environment is automatically generated into the remix tool from the metamask extension.
+	- Any transaction we create will cost some ether, which will prompt a metamask popup confirming the transaction payment.
+	- We can load our contract on the Rinkeby network by filling out the `At Address` field with our deployed contract's address.
+		- Once loaded, the message call returns our set message string.
+		- When we make a send request, (changing the message via setMessage) we get prompted by metamask to approve the transaction.
+			- this shows the amount, gas limit, gas price, transaction fee, and max total properties of the transaction.

 ## CONTRACT DEPLOYMENT - V0.2